CR-Richardson/LurieNetwork/README.md

 # Lurie Network
-This code acompanies the paper [Lurie Networks with Robust k-contracting Dynamics]() where the experimental setup is detailed in the *Empirical Evaluation* section.
+This code acompanies the paper [Lurie Networks with $k$-contracting Dynamics]() where the experimental setup is detailed in the *Empirical Evaluation* section.
 The repository contains the code used to generate the synthetic experimental data, the implementations of all the models, and a notebook used for training.

 ### Authors:
 * Carl R Richardson (cr2g16@soton.ac.uk)